catec/ouster_ros/README.md

 * Possibility to inverse TF publication between /os_sensor and /os_lidar
 * Code-level check of the synchronization of published messages when setting up PTP

-If you are ok without these funtionalities, feel free to use the original [ouster_example](https://github.com/ouster-lidar/ouster_example) from Ouster.
+If you are ok without these functionalities, feel free to use the original [ouster_example](https://github.com/ouster-lidar/ouster_example) from Ouster.

 ## Requirements
 * Tested with [ROS Melodic](http://wiki.ros.org/melodic/Installation/Ubuntu) on Ubuntu 18.04, but it may work with [ROS Kinetic](http://wiki.ros.org/kinetic/Installation/Ubuntu) on Ubuntu 16.04 (untested) with some extra packages: